- High Blood Pressure Slideshow Pictures

 QUESTION

 Salt and sodium are the same.
-See AnswerWhich drugs or supplements interact with triamterene and hydrochlorothiazide?
+See AnswerWhich drugs interact with triamterene and hydrochlorothiazide?

 Triamterene increases potassium levels in the body.
 Therefore, combining triamterene/hydrochlorothiazide with ACE inhibitors [for example, enalapril (Vasotec)], angiotensin receptor blockers [for example, losartan (Cozaar)], aliskiren (Tekturna), eplerenone (Inspra), potassium supplements or other drugs that also increase potassium may lead to dangerous potassium levels in the body.